 Also, how about doing some cross training with strength training or other endurance sports?

 3. Schedule rest days

-Your rest days are just as important as regular training.
+Your rest days are just as important as running regularly.
 Make sure to get plenty of recovery.
 You don’t want to be tired and exhausted, especially when you are just starting a new training plan, otherwise you will get demotivated quickly.